-Researchers discover immune pathwayNovember 6th, 2012 in Immunology /
+Researchers discover immune pathwayNovember 6, 2012 in Medicine & Health / Immunology

 Researchers from Aarhus University, Denmark, have now discovered an important mechanism behind one of our most fundamental lines of immune function.
 The discovery has been published in the esteemed scientific journal, The Journal of Immunology, where it has been highlighted as a top story.

 In collaboration with colleagues from USA and Turkey, they have discovered exactly which enzymes collaborate in the first line of the immune defence.
 Thus, they answer a central question about the so-called complement system, which has been a focal point of the scientific field for the past decade: which enzyme does what?